 Indoor Plants for Air Purification

-Using houseplants that clean the air is another simple way to improve indoor air quality.
+Using indoor plants that clean the air is another simple way to improve indoor air quality.
 Plants absorb carbon dioxide from the air, which they combine with water and light to produce energy from growth.
 A famous study carried out by NASA demonstrated that they also filter out toxins from the air by absorbing them through their leaves.

 The study identified 50 plants that clean the air, although most plants filter toxins to at least some degree.
 The best indoor plants for air purification tend to be those with lots of leaves, as it is the leaves that absorb gases from the air.

-The Best Indoor Plants for Clean Air
+The Best Plants for Clean Air

 An attractive flowering plant with shiny green leaves.
 Peace lilies thrive in low light and just need weekly watering to keep them healthy.
 However, be aware that they are poisonous to cats and dogs.
 These plants are great at removing toxins including formaldehyde, benzene, trichloroethylene, and xylene.